 Quick Summary Learn how a lack of comprehensive succession strategy means CEO departures can trigger a cycle of damaging events in organisations.4 mins Read

-CEO tenure is declining and you've got more movement, and businesses are growing so fast and dealing with new challenges, skills and ways of working."
+"It's time we broke the reactive cycle of executive recruitment," she said.
+"We need to become more proactive in terms of succession planning strategy.
+CEO tenure is declining, and you've got more movement, and businesses are growing so fast and dealing with new challenges, skills and ways of working."

 "Where does responsibility for succession planning sit?" she asked.
 "It needs to be at the top of the chain.
 Rethink your approach to succession.
 It's not enough to consider what skills you need now; what skills will you need in the future?"